vaderslayer7/Rivals-of-Aether-Controller-Emulation-with-Keyboard/README.md

 I am unaffiliated with the creators/producers of the B0XX.

 # Requirments
 1. Windows.
-Autohotkey only works on Windows.
-This script was tested on Windows 10.
+Autohotkey does not run on other platforms unfortunately.
+This script has been tested on Windows 10.
-2. Faster Melee 5.9F.
-Other Dolphin versions may work but have not been tested.
+2. Dolphin.
+Slippi 2.0.1+ and Faster Melee 5.9F have been tested, other Dolphin versions probably work as well.
 3. A keyboard with high n-key rollover.
 This is how many keys can be pressed at the same time without errors.
 Most gaming and mechanical keyboards will allow at least 6 keys which should be enough for every advanced technique.
-Note that some non-gaming keyboards might allow large numbers of simultaneous key presses for only some combinations of keys - use something like www.keyboardchecker.com to check yours.
+Note that some non-gaming keyboards might allow a large number of simultaneous key presses for only some combinations of keys.
+Use something like www.keyboardchecker.com to check the behavior of yours.
 4. vJoy: A joystick emulator.
 Download and install from https://sourceforge.net/projects/vjoystick/?source=typ_redirect.
 After installing, run "Configure vJoy" (can be found by searching in the start menu).
 Set the number of buttons to 16 and hit apply.
 5. (Optional - for development) Autohotkey.
 This is a scripting language for remapping keyboard keys.
 Download the installer at https://autohotkey.com/.
 6. (Optional - for development) AHK-CvJoyInterface: a library for linking Autohotkey and vJoy.
 Download CvJoyInterface.ahk from https://github.com/evilC/AHK-CvJoyInterface and place it inside the Lib folder where you installed Autohotkey (for me C:\Program Files\AutoHotkey\Lib).
 You may have to create the Lib folder if it is not already there.

 # Setup
 1. Place the b0xx-keyboard.ini file inside the \<YourDolphinInstallation\>\User\Config\Profiles\GCPad folder (create any folders that do not already exist.
 If you're using SmashLadder Dolphin Launcher, your Dolphin instances may be installed to C:\Users\Your-Username\AppData\Roaming\SmashLadder Dolphin Launcher\dolphin_downloads).
 2. In Dolphin, open up controller config.
-Set player 1 to a standard controller, then hit configure.
-Under profile, select b0xx and hit load.
-After, set device to vJoy.
-Then hit OK.
+Set player 1 to Standard Controller, then hit configure.
+Under Profile, select b0xx-keyboard and hit load.
+Verify that Device is set to DInput/0/vJoy.
+Hit OK.
 3. Run b0xx.exe.
 Make sure the hotkeys.ini file is in the same directory.

 # Configuration